paynl/sdk-iDIN/README.md

 ---

 ### About
-In order to use this SDK, you'll need to have an iDIN account at Pay.nl
+In order to use this SDK, you'll need to have iDIN enabled for your PAY. account.

-The iDIN will be able to manage sub-merchants, and manage most of the task via the api that normally a merchant would do by logging in in the pay.nl admin.

-Also this SDK extends the standard [Pay.nl SDK](https://github.com/paynl/sdk), so all functions from the original SDK are also available.
+This SDK extends the standard [PAY.
+SDK](https://github.com/paynl/sdk), so all functions from the original SDK are also available.

 ### Installation